satrapu/jdbc-with-docker/README.md

 ...
 ```

-__This solution works only with Compose file versions 2.1, 2.2 and 2.3!__
-__Version 3 no longer supports the condition form of depends_on.__
+ :exclamation: This solution works only with Compose file versions 2.1, 2.2 and 2.3, since version 3 no longer supports the condition form of depends_on.
-See some reasoning for changing depends_on behaviour since v3 [here](https://github.com/docker/compose/issues/4305).
+See some reasoning for changing depends_on behaviour [here](https://github.com/docker/compose/issues/4305).

 ### Solution #2: TBD